autogluon/autogluon/docs/tutorials/image_classification_advanced.md

 ## Specify a hyperparameter search strategy and how to schedule trials

 [autogluon.searcher](../api/autogluon.searcher.html)
-will support both basic and advanced search algorithms for both hyperparameter optimization and architecture search.
-Advanced search algorithms, such as Population-Based Training, and BOHB, are coming soon.
+will support both basic and advanced search search_strategys for both hyperparameter optimization and architecture search.
+Advanced search search_strategys, such as Population-Based Training, and BOHB, are coming soon.
 We currently support Hyperband, random search and Bayesian Optimization.
 Although these are simple techniques, they can be surprisingly powerful when parallelized, which can be easily enabled in AutoGluon.
 The easiest way to specify random search is via the string name: